blei-lab/edward/docs/source/data.rst

    Follow the setting of reading from files.
 Alternatively, follow the setting of feeding, and use a generator to create and destroy NumPy arrays on the fly for feeding the placeholders.

-The three use cases are supported for all modeling languages except Stan, which is limited to training over the full data per step.
-(This because Stan's data structure requires data subsampling on arbitrary data types, which we don't know how to automate.)

 Passing in Data for Model Wrappers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^